HosseinAgha/vscode-livescript-snippets/README.md

-snippets for livescript language commonly used features
+## livescript language's commonly used features
+### Notice
+In order to have a better experience change `"editor.snippetSuggestions"` configuration to `top`